By Chet Yarbrough

 Ghazavinian notes Iran’s interest in improving diplomatic relations during H.W.
 Bush’s administration is partly related to America’s quick military defeat of Iraq.

 Iran had fought the Iraqi army for over 20 years without defeating or removing Hussein.
-American forces removed Hussein and defeat his army in six weeks.
+American forces removes Hussein and defeats his army in six weeks.
 The author infers fear of American invasion of Iran should not be overstated.
 However, Ghazavinian does imply America’s quick defeat of Iraq’s army sent a message to Iran.
 For the first time in history, Ghazavinian notes the Islamic Republic of Iran put its commitment to improve diplomatic ties with America in writing.

 Even though America exacerbates Iran’s crisis, Ghazavinian suggests Iran is responsible for the situation in their own country.
 The author notes the last Shah of Iran fails to listen to his people.
 Iran’s wealth is spent on the latest American military equipment while most Iranians are poor, malnourished, and caught in a cycle of despair.
 Iran’s people are looking for a leader who will listen to their plight.
 They turn to an exiled religious leader.